donmik/buddypress-xprofile-custom-fields-type/readme.txt

 == Changelog ==

-= 2.1.3 =
+= 2.1.4 =
-* Really now, I solved an issue with required checkbox acceptance in safari. <https://wordpress.org/support/topic/checkbox-acceptance-field-safari-issue?replies=1>
+* I've removed the div wrapping some fields (birthdate, checkbox acceptance, datepicker, email and web).
+This div has no special purpose and was causing a css conflict in wordpress admin when editing a profile.
+Thanks to garett-eclipse <https://wordpress.org/support/topic/admin-extended-profile-for-html5-fields-display-differently?replies=1#post-6530098>

 = Previous versions =
 * <http://donmik.com/en/buddypress-xprofile-custom-fields-type/#changelog>